reinhart1010/nix/docs/en/common/kubectl.md

 # kubectl

 Command-line interface for running commands against Kubernetes clusters.
-Some subcommands such as `kubectl run` have their own usage documentation.
+Some subcommands such as `run` have their own usage documentation.
 More information: <https://kubernetes.io/docs/reference/kubectl/>.

 - List information about a resource with more details: